 Considering proper composition such as the Rule of Thirds is a great start for capturing quality images, but you can go even further with nature photography by incorporating some texture.
 Think of what small details in the moment make the experience unique: maybe there are fallen leaves on the ground, moss growing on the river rocks, or pine needles hanging from the branches – all these details can be incorporated into a larger landscape to add some context.

 You can add these details either in the foreground, or by framing the photograph like with silhouette tree branches or flower blossoms.
+Take inspiration from some websites that showcase landscape photography if you want to capture sprawling hills or waterfalls with the same character.

 Play With Unique Angles